-There is self-isolation requirements for all persons returning from foreign countries for 14 days.
+All persons returning from foreign countries are subject to 14-day self-isolation.
 This obligation applies to both the public and the private sector.
+As of 3 June 2020, persons returning from foreign countries where 14-day cumulative count of Covid-19 cases (per 100 000 residents) does not exceed 15 are no longer subject to 14-day self-isolation requirement.
 As of 15 May 2020, self-isolation requirement does not apply to persons travelling within the Baltic States (Latvia, Lithuania and Estonia).